 Project is located in a Federally designated NRSA and an Opportunity Zone.
 Project is located within 1/2 mile of the Camp Washington Neighborhood Business District.
-Furthermore, Developer has a draft contract with Cincy RedBike and are working with local artists in Camp Washington as it relates to completing the underpass renovations and murals on the new retaining walls.
+Furthermore, Developer has a draft contract with Cincy RedBike and are working

-LEED Commercial Reinvestment Area Tax Exemption Agreement
+LEED Commercial Reinvesument Area Tax Exemption Agreement

-Fountain Residential Partners, LLC - 2701 W. McMicken Ave, 2746-43-21 Central Pkwy, 1009 Marshall Ave
+Fountain Residential Partners, LLC - 2701 W. McMicken Ave, 2746-43-21 Central Pkwy, 1009 Marshall Ave with local artists in Camp Washington as it relates to completing the underpass renovations and murals on the new retaining walls.